mayahiro/go-bootstrap/README.md

 )
 ```

-Use `StartStop` for the common typed start/stop pair on a lifecycle target.
-Use `HookFunc` when the hook is not a method pair on the same receiver or when only one side is needed.

-The DSL is intended to be read by the generator through AST and type information.

-That design choice is deliberate.
-The DSL is intentionally smaller than a general-purpose DI language, and specs are expected to be written in a generator-friendly style: package-level module or spec declarations, explicit constructors, and predictable composition.

 ## Constraints

+The design is intentionally narrow so the generator can stay predictable.

-- The generator currently assumes one bootstrap spec per package.
+- The generator assumes one bootstrap spec per package.
+- Specs are expected to be written in a generator-friendly style: package-level module or spec declarations, explicit constructor references, and predictable composition.
-- `bootstrap.In` is supported for entry parameter structs, not as a general parameter injection feature across the whole DSL.
+- `bootstrap.In` is supported for entry parameter structs, not as a general injection feature across the whole DSL.
+- Nested `bootstrap.In` is not supported.
 - `Override` is intended for provider and binding replacement, not for replacing the whole app shape.
-- The development loop includes regeneration after DSL changes.
+- DSL changes require regeneration.

 ## Supported Patterns